-- a.
-We commit to explicitly building into teaching and learning: - i.
-Principles of Learning (POL) and Growth Mindset - ii.
-Project-Based Learning (PBL) - iii.
-Culturally Relevant and Responsive Education (CRRE) - b.
+- c.
+We commit to explicitly building into teaching and learning: - iv.
+Principles of Learning (POL) and Growth Mindset v.Project-Based Learning (PBL) - vi.
+Culturally Relevant and Responsive Education (CRRE) - d.
 We develop instruction that engages the whole learner: academically, socially-emotionally, artistically, and physically. - i.
 All students participate in a Visual and Performing Arts program based in Project-Based Learning. - ii.
 The Expanded Learning Program offers award-winning extra-curricular enrichment to students.

-Our Program Empowers Scholars to be Socially-Aware - It Cultivates Inclusive Environments a.
-We are explicit about being asset-based, not deficiency-based, in our expectations and decisions.
+Our Program Empowers Scholars to be Socially-Aware - It Cultivates Inclusive Environments